 The Infopoverty seminars are focused on the feasibility of global connectivity and its effects on social and economic development worldwide.

 The following guidelines have come to light after a thorough analysis and numerous discussions with leading representatives from the European Commission, the World Bank, FAO, UNESCO, ITU, UNDP, IFAD, Department of Education USA, Università Cattolica, Politecnico and the University of Oklahoma, Telespazio, Telbios, IBM, Microsoft, Siemens, T-Systems, Google, and from the governments of Italy, Fiji, Bhutan, Senegal, Kenya, Madagascar, Dominican Republic, Ethiopia, Tanzania, Peru, Honduras, etc.

 These contributions constitute the necessary introduction to the Infopoverty Programme, whose main objective is to give concreteness to what is included in the WSIS Plan of Action, which aims at providing global connectivity and activating sustainable forms of development through the use of ICTs.

-Among the main events of the WSIS in Tunis, OCCAM organized the Infopoverty Seminar, that was held on November 16th, 2005, enjoying the participation of the Minister of Telecommunications of Madagascar, the President of Navajo Nation, and prestigious representatives from the Governments of Tunisia, Congo, Tanzania, Dominican Republic, Morocco, Romania, Peru and Senegal.
+Among the main events of the WSIS in Tunis, OCCAM organized the Infopoverty Seminar, which was held on November 16th, 2005, enjoying the participation of the Minister of Telecommunications of Madagascar, the President of the Navajo Nation, and prestigious representatives from the Governments of the Tunisia, Congo, Tanzania, Dominican Republic, Morocco, Romania, Peru, and Senegal.